CycriLabs/keycloak-configurator/README.md

 ## Usage

 The configurator prints out the help when executed with `-h` or `--help`.
 It lists all commands that are available.
-Currently, two commands are supported:
+Currently, four commands are supported:

 * `configure` - Configures a Keycloak instance with a set of realms, clients, client-roles, etc.
 * `export-secrets` - Exports secrets of all clients of the given realm
 * `rotate-secrets` - Rotates secrets of all clients of the given realm
 * `export-entities` - Exports entities of the given realm, optionally filtered by type or name

-Each commands support a set of options.
-The options can be listed by executing the command with `-h` or `--help`.
+Each command supports a set of options that can be listed by executing it with `-h` or `--help`.

 ### Sub-Command `configure`